You must satisfy four groups of requirements before you can become eligible for candidacy for a bachelor's degree. The four groups are:

 - A minimum of 180 quarter units are required for graduation.
 A maximum of 12 units of Internship Courses (92, 192, or a combination) may be counted toward the 180-unit bachelor's degree requirement.

 For more information about the Campus Unit Requirement, visit http://catalog.ucdavis.edu/ugraded/univreqt.html

 - Campus Residence Requirement

 The minimum residence requirement for a bachelor's degree at the University of California is one academic year (three quarters).
-Thirty-five of the final 45 quarter units completed by each candidate must be earned while in residence on the Davis campus.
+35 of the final 45 quarter units completed by each candidate must be earned while in residence at UC.

 For more information about the Campus Residence Requirement, visit http://catalog.ucdavis.edu/ugraded/univreqt.html

 - To receive a bachelor's degree, you must obtain twice as many grade points as units (a 2.000 GPA) for all courses you have attempted in the university.
 An exception to this rule is made for those students undertaking certain honors courses.

 For more information about the Campus Scholarship Requirement, visit http://catalog.ucdavis.edu/ugraded/univreqt.html